Madinat al-Zahra: Salón Rico (Reception Hall of Abd ar-Rahman III)

 The Salón Rico faced south across the gardens and stood on a platform that was elevated above the adjoining walkways.
 It was accessed via ramps on either side.
 The building's front façade features an arcade of five arches which was aligned with the water basin in front.
 The building's interior has a basilical form with some general similarities to the Upper Basilical Hall.
 Behind the front arcade is a transversal entrance hall, which in turn leads to the central hall.
 The central hall is 17.5 meters long and 20.4 meters wide and is divided into three naves by two arcades of six horseshoe arches resting on slender columns.
 The two side naves are 5.9 meters wide while the central nave is slightly wider at 6.5 meters.
 Each nave can be accessed from the entrance hall at the front through arcades of two or three arches.
 The back wall is marked with three decorative blind arches.
 This central hall is flanked on either side by a square chamber and a rectangular chamber, which were separated from the central hall by solid walls pierced by a single door.
 Two other doors on either side were later blocked up and turned into decorative niches.
 The entrance hall to the south is also flanked by square chambers on either side.
-The building today is covered by sloped wooden roofs built by Félix Hernandez Giménez, but it is not known exactly what kind of roofing or ceiling it originally had.
+The building today is covered by sloped wooden roofs built by Félix Hernández Giménez, but it is not known exactly what kind of roofing or ceiling it originally had.

 During audiences the caliph sat at the middle of the back wall, in front of the central blind arch.
 He would have sat on a divan while his brothers and highest officials stood or sat on either side.
 Other court officials would have been lined up along the arcades on either side of the central hall.
 The dimensions of the central hall conform to that of an equilateral triangle whose summit is placed at the center of the back wall and whose base corresponds to the total width of the hall.
 Felix Arnold notes that these proportions are frequently used in Islamic architecture and are also found in the audience hall of one of the Fatimid palaces in Mahdia.
 These proportions had the practical benefit of allowing the caliph sitting at the back of the hall to be able to see the entire width of the hall within his field of vision without having to turn his head.